-In 1890’s one of the devotee had delivered some building materials to the mosque for the reconstruction of the building but baba redirected to the couple of local temple where there is a need for restoration.
-In 1912, after many attempts baba finally accepted and let them ahead with the renovations.
+In the 1890’s one of the devotees had delivered some building materials to the mosque for the reconstruction of the building but baba redirected to the couple of local temples where there is a need for restoration.
+In 1912, after many attempts, baba finally accepted and let them ahead with the renovations.
 The construction is only done on the alternate nights when Baba spends the night in Chavadi.

-One day, the fire in the Dwarkamai got extreme degree out of control, with flames jumping up to the roof.
+One day, the fire in the Dwarkamai got an extreme degree out of control, with flames jumping up to the roof.
 None of those present with Baba take the risk to say anything to him but they were anxious.
-Baba responded to their discomfort, not by prayers, but by majesterially stroked his Satka (a stick) against a pillar and ordering the flames to come down and be calm.
-At each rap the flames diminished and the fire was soon restored to normal.
+Baba responded to their discomfort, not by prayers, but by majestically stroked his Satka (a stick) against a pillar and ordering the flames to come down and be calm.
+At each rap, the flames diminished and the fire was soon restored to normal.

 In 1998 the Shirdi Santhan took the responsibility of reconstructing the Dhuni pit and a chimney is constructed on it.

-From both before and since from Baba’s Mahasamadhi, Baba used to give the Udi which is take out from Dhuni to his devotee who has the healing power of pains or sickness.
-There are many cases which are truly proved by the experiences of his devotees.
-As dhuni lightening is a continuous process and the continuation of Baba’s own practice, the udi come from the very fire that baba himself lit and tended, it is considered extremely holy.
+From both before and since from Baba’s Mahasamadhi, Baba used to give the Udi which is taken out from Dhuni to his devotee who has the healing power of pains or sickness.
+There are many cases that are truly proved by the experiences of his devotees.
+As dhuni lightening is a continuous process and the continuation of Baba’s own practice, the udi come from the very fire that Baba himself lit and tended, it is considered extremely holy.